Clytha Square I, Newport

 And unbelievably, at the point these before pictures were taken the house was ‘fully managed’ by a high-street letting agent.

-Robbie contacted us last year when it emerged that a leak from a shower had damaged ceilings on 2 floors and would cost £24k to repair via insurance.
+Robbie contacted us in 2016 when it emerged that a leak from a shower had damaged ceilings on 2 floors and would cost £24k to repair via insurance.
 He was not contacted by his letting though, it was the insurance assessor who, stunned by what he saw, rang Robbie.

-Can you manage how he felt walking in to this?
+Can you manage how he felt walking into this property?

 He paid thousands to the letting agent over many years and believed that the agent was managing the property but clearly that was not the case.